tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 # Constructing and Accessing Properties in DGraph

-This tutorial will show you how to construct a `DGraph` object in `tgm` and accessing its properties.
+This tutorial shows how to construct a `DGraph` object in `tgm` and explore its properties..

 The `DGraph` object can be found in `tgm/graph.py`